CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 I will then check your R/RStudio environment to make sure that you can use R/RStudio afterwards.

-Befor we go on, let's check your familiarity with R.

 What is R?
 ========================================================
 * R is a statical programming language/environment.
 * R is open source/free.
-* R is widely used/prefered.
+* R is widely used in academia and industry
 * R is cross-platform.
 * R is hard to learn.